 All this talk of languages is great, of course, but why does it matter to you?
 Because this could be your job.

 However, this is just the general outline for applying to language-related positions.
 The specific job type that you end up targeting will determine any other requirements.
-For instance, if you want to be an interpreter of French, English Spanish or Russian you have to know not one but two other languages fairly well.
-Then on top of that there are the other formidable demands that are placed on UN interpreters, such as being able to translate subject matter on topics as diverse as finance and human rights on demand with little or no hesitation.
+For instance, if you want to be an interpreter of French, English, Spanish or Russian, you have to know not one but two other languages fairly well.
+Then on top of that, there are the other formidable demands that are placed on UN interpreters, such as being able to translate subject matter on topics as diverse as finance and human rights on demand with little or no hesitation.

 Maybe you’re not the greatest foreign language speaker.
 Native English speakers are notorious for being slow to pick up other languages and it certainly doesn’t help that English is so widespread across the globe.
 If this is you, then take heart.
 There’s another way.

-When most native English speakers decide they want to travel around for a year or two or three, often times they choose to take up teaching English.
+When most native English speakers decide they want to travel around for a year or two, often times they choose to take up teaching English.
 Being such a global language, English is in demand just about everywhere.
 What most people don’t consider is making this into an actual career path.
 Your adventurous summer of teaching in Italy, Thailand or Brazil could easily become the foundation of something much bigger.

 At the UN, language teachers are required to have at least five years of experience along with an advanced degree related to language learning or linguistics.
 Sure, that might sound like a lot, but you could spend those five years teaching in two or three different countries while you soak up the culture.
-And, of course, there would be few places better to actualize a desire to be an amazing teacher of English than the halls of the UN.
+And, of course, there would be few places better to actualize a desire to be an amazing teacher of English than with the UN.

 Then there’s the continued opportunity to live abroad.
-While many people often picture the UN headquarters in New York City when they think of the UN, there are also UN offices in Geneva, Austria and Nairobi as well as regional commissions in Bangkok, Beirut, Santiago and Addis Ababa.
-Still not adventurous enough for you?
-As actual UN job postings indicate, there’s always the potential for something more challenging (for instance, teaching English in Afghanistan).
+While many people often picture the UN headquarters in New York City when they think of the UN, there are also UN offices in Geneva, Vienna, Paris, Copenhagen, Helsinki, Hamburg, Rome, the Hague, Oslo, Barcelona and London in Europe, Nairobi and Addis Ababa in Africa, Beirut in the Middle East, Santiago, Montreal and Washington in the Americas and Bangkok, Tokyo and Hanoi in Asia.